Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 * [Add any other key files]

 Further development of the AR application could include interactive controls and user customization of visualizations.
+## Conclusion

+This project demonstrates a complete Edge AI solution for precision irrigation in nursery crops.
+By leveraging long-term climate data and an on-device MLP model, the system accurately predicts crop water needs (ETc) in real-time.
+The integration of crop coefficients (e.g., onion $K_c$) and soil moisture feedback ensures that watering is neither excessive nor insufficient at any stage.
+In trials, the Pico W's MLP inference achieved approximately 97% accuracy ($R^2 \approx 0.97$) against FAO-56 benchmarks, validating the approach.
+The edge deployment (MLP code in MicroPython) is lightweight and runs without cloud dependency.
+Hardware such as the ESP32 pump controller and moisture sensors have been successfully combined with the AI model into a functional prototype.

+Moving forward, the system can be extended with a user interface (LCD or app) for monitoring, additional sensors (e.g., temperature probes), or ensemble models for other crops.
+The modular software and complete documentation on GitHub make it straightforward for technical teams to replicate or customize the system.
+Overall, this work provides a blueprint for water-efficient, smart irrigation solutions that marry domain knowledge (FAO ET₀, $K_c$) with modern edge AI techniques.
+Furthermore, an accompanying **Augmented Reality (AR) application** provides an intuitive user interface for visualizing sensor data, manually controlling the pump, and accessing system status, enhancing the overall user experience.
+Future work could focus on expanding the capabilities of this AR app for more interactive control and data insights.

 ## Contributing